 Pursuant to an employment agreement between the Corporation and Louis Gariepy dated November 1, 2019, in the event that Mr. Gariepy's employment is terminated by the Corporation without cause, the Corporation shall pay Mr. Gariepy a lump sum amount equal to: (i) any amounts which may be due and remaining unpaid at the time of termination properly accrued to the termination date; and (ii) a payment equal to twelve (12) months of base salary and a payment of the average annualized bonus paid or declared in the last one (1) year, in lieu of notice.
-The Corporation shall also continue all of Mr. Vizquerra's benefits for a corresponding period of one (1) year from the cessation of his employment (the "Extended Benefit Period").
-In addition to Options already vested, as applicable, Mr. Gariepy shall be entitled to exercise Options vesting during the Extended Benefit Period pursuant to the provisions of the Option Plan.
-In addition to the payment referred to above.
-Mr. Gariepy will be entitled to a bonus payment that is pro-rated for the vear in which the termination occurred.
+The Corporation shall also continue all of Mr. Gariepy's benefits during his one-year Extended Benefits Period.
+In addition to Options already vested, as applicable, Mr. Gariepy shall be entitled to exercise Options vesting during his one-year Extended Benefits Period pursuant to the provisions of the Option Plan.
+In addition to the payment referred to above, Mr. Gariepy will be entitled to a bonus payment that is pro-rated for the year in which the termination occurred.
 If the termination of the employment of Mr. Gariepy is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twelve (12) months of the completion of a Change of Control, Mr. Gariepy shall be deemed to have been terminated without cause under his employment agreement.
 Mr. Gariepy shall receive a lump sum payment amounting to: (i) any amounts which may be due and remaining unpaid at the time of termination properly accrued to the termination date; and (ii) a payment equal to twelve (12) months of base salary and a payment of the average annualized bonus paid or declared in the last one (1) year, in lieu of notice.
-The Corporation shall also continue all of Mr. Vizquerra's benefits for a corresponding period of one (1) year from the cessation of his employment.
-In addition to Options already vested, as applicable, Mr. Gariepy shall be entitled to exercise Options vesting during the Extended Benefit Period pursuant to the provisions of the Option Plan.
+The Corporation shall also continue all of Mr. Gariepy's benefits during his one-year Extended Benefits Period.
+In addition to Options already vested, as applicable, Mr. Gariepy shall be entitled to exercise Options vesting during his one-year Extended Benefits Period pursuant to the provisions of the Option Plan.
 In addition to the payment referred to above, Mr. Gariepy will be entitled to a bonus payment that is pro-rated for the year in which the termination occurred.
 Mr. Gariepy shall have no obligation to mitigate his damages with respect to these payments and benefits.
 Under both termination without cause or pursuant to a Change of Control, Mr. Gariepy is entitled to be reimbursed for "out placement" expenses up to a maximum of \$25,000 for appropriate invoices within a maximum of two (2) years of the employment termination date.

-The following shows the estimated incremental payments that would be payable to each of the NEOs of the Corporation in the event of a Change of Control or termination without cause of such NEOs on December 31, 2021.
+The following shows the estimated incremental payments that would be payable to each of the named NEOs of the Corporation in the event of a Change of Control or termination without cause of such NEOs on December 31, 2022.

-Estimated Change of Control Payment Estimated Termination Without Cause Payment
+Name Estimated Change of Control Payment if Terminated (except for Cause) within 24 months after a Change of control Estimated Termination Without Cause Payment (in the absence of a Change of Control)

-Name (\$) (\$)

 José Vizquerra Benavides

+Base Salary \$1,000,000 \$1,000,000

+Average Annualized Bonus \$895,000 \$895,000

+Long-Term Average Annualized Bonus \$597,000 \$0

+Elijah Tyshynski

-Base Salary 1,000,000 1,000,000
+Base Salary \$530,000 \$530,000

+Average Annualized Bonus \$400,000 \$400,000

-Average Annualized Bonus 895,000 895,000
+Long-Term Average Annualized Bonus \$304,000 \$0

 Louis Gariepy

-Base Salary 225,000 225,000
+Base Salary \$225,000 \$225,000

-Average Annualized Bonus 88,875 88,875
+Average Annualized Bonus \$88,875 \$88,875